 MUSIC IN THE THERESIENSTADT CONCENTRATION CAMP eLEARNING

-In three virtual 3D rooms, users discover different material on the topic: photos, interviews with contemporary witnesses, original documents, information about Viktor Ullmann and the music recording as a 360° video in which viewers can determine the perspective themselves.
-The eLearning platform is completely browser-based and can be used free of charge with practically all internet-enabled devices.
+In three virtual 3D rooms, users discover various materials on the topic: photos, interviews with contemporary witnesses, original documents, information about Viktor Ullmann, and the music recording as a 360° video, allowing viewers to determine their own perspective.
+The eLearning platform is entirely browser-based and can be used free of charge on virtually all internet-enabled devices.

 INFORMATION MATERIAL FOR TEACHERS

-This PDF document contains important instructions on how to use the eLearning platform, as well as complete material for students.
+This PDF document contains important information on using the eLearning platform, as well as complete materials for students.

-Here you will find the worksheets , the solutions to which will give you access to the other rooms.
+Here you will find the worksheets whose solutions create the access to the other rooms.

 DETAILS

-In a double lesson, students are introduced to the topic of music creation in the Theresienstadt concentration camp, and the discrepancy between the terrible living conditions and the rich cultural life and creativity is particularly impressively conveyed.
-The user of the eLearning platform moves freely through 3D rooms in which different tasks must be solved; the solutions then open up further rooms with further information.
-The material and tasks are suitable across all subjects from the 9th grade onwards, but are also interesting for older users.
+Over the course of a double lesson, students are introduced to the topic of music creation in the Theresienstadt concentration camp, particularly emphasizing the discrepancy between the horrific living conditions and the rich cultural life and creativity.
+Users of the eLearning platform move freely through 3D spaces in which various tasks must be solved.
+The solutions then open further spaces with additional information.
+The materials and tasks are suitable for all subjects, starting from 9th grade, but are also of interest to older users.

-The eLearning platform was created with the financial support of the Federal Cultural Foundation as part of the dive in funding program.
-The cooperation partners for the didactic and digital implementation are the DigilLab of the Ludwig Maximilian University of Munich and the XRHub.
+The eLearning platform was created with financial support from the German Federal Cultural Foundation as part of the dive in funding program.
+Partners for the didactic and digital implementation are the DigilLab at Ludwig Maximilian University of Munich and the XRHub.